 This session will explore how adaptive pathways and Real-World Evidence (RWE), including patient-experienced data, can be more effectively integrated into policy frameworks to improve access to innovative treatments for rare brain disorders.
 With patients often facing long delays and limited options, there is a growing need to rethink how we evaluate and approve therapies.
 In partnership with Merck KGaA Healthcare, this session will bring together stakeholders from across the healthcare ecosystem and aims to identify collaborative, patient-centred policy solutions that accelerate access while ensuring long-term sustainability and equity.

-Find the whole programme here.
+Find the programme with abstracts of the talks here.

 Are you at this year’s EAN Congress in Helsinki?
 Then come and visit us at our booth (N21) in the Neurohood and have a coffee with us – the ERNs EURO-NMD, epiCARE and EFNA, the European umbrella organisation of neurological patient advocacy groups, will also be there!